aryachiranjeev/D-LORD/README.md

    Github link - https://github.com/vitoralbiero/img2pose
    This Detection algorithm took 78.02 ms per frame

-It has been observed that YoloV5Face greater Mean IOU(mIOU) for all distances 5m(96%), 7m(92%), 10m(89%), 15m(85%) as compared to other Face detction algorithms.
+It has been observed that YoloV5Face yields greater Mean IOU(mIOU) for all distances, i.e. 5m (96%), 7m (92%), 10m (89%), and 15m (85%).
+This performance is better as compared to other Face detection algorithms.

 ## Frame Selection
-For selecting best frames for face recognition, we divided the video into four parts based on the distances upto 5m, 7m, 10m, 15m.
-From each part we select 3 frames on the bases of three frame selection algorithms that have been used:
+To select the best frames for face recognition, we divide the surveillance videos into four parts based on the subject's distances from the camera (5m, 7m, 10m, and 15m).
+From each part, we select three best frames using three frame selection algorithms:
 1. DWT
    Github link -
    This algorithm took 7.90 ms per frame